Gifty Afenyi-Dadzie: Career

 She was first woman Vice President and subsequently the President of the Ghana Journalists Association (GJA).
-She was also the longest serving president after serving for a period of seven years as President (1996 - 2003).
+She was also the longest serving president after serving for a period of seven years as President(1996 - 2003).

 She was appointed a member Council of State in 2005 by the then President John Kufour.
 She was the youngest person as at then to be appointed to serve on the Council which happens to be the advisory body to the President of Ghana.

 She is the National Prayer Director for the Women's Aglow Ministry and interdenominational Christian women's fellowship.

 Awards and recognition

 She is a recipient of the National Award the Order of Volta.

 Gifty Afenyi-Dadzie was awarded Personality for the Year 2018 at the Harvest Praise annual gospel music concert organized by Harvest International Ministries (HIM).

+Personal life

+She is married to Mr. Kwesi Tetteh Dadzie.